Madonna of the Dry Tree: Description

-Mary stands in the fork of the barren tree, and is surrounded by thin and spiky branches in an oval arch stretching around her.
-She supports the Christ child in one arm, and holds his dangling feet in the other.
-She wears wears a bright vermilion robe, with green lining and folds painted in sharp, sculptural lines.
-Except for a single thin band of ermine, the blue dress is plain and unadorned, and closely resembles the dress in Christus's Exeter Madonna.
-Unusually for a Northern Renaissance Madonna, her face is individualised; her features are not soft nor rounded as with idealised models, and her expression less presupposing than earlier Madonna's or secular female portraits.
-The art historian Joel Upton describes her depiction as a "warm and human figure...very attractive, and yet serene and demure as the Mother of God."
+Mary stands in the fork of the barren tree, surrounded by a spiral of thin and spiky branches forming an oval arch around her.
+She cradles the Christ child with her right hand and holds his dangling feet with the other.
+The folds of her bright red robe, with its green lining, are painted in sharp, sculptural lines.
+Other than a single thin band of ermine at its hem, her blue dress is plain and unadorned, and resembles the dress in Christus's Exeter Madonna.
+Unusually for a Northern Renaissance Madonna, her face is individualised; her features are not soft or rounded as with idealised models, and her expression is less presupposing than earlier Madonnas.
+The art historian Joel Upton describes her as a "warm and human figure...very attractive, and yet serene and demure as the Mother of God."

-The representation of Christ is probably derived from Rogier van der Weyden, given his playfulness and amiable facial expression.
-As Christus might not have had access to the older master's work, the influence was likely second-hand, perhaps through the paintings of Hans Memling.
+The representation of the Christ Child is probably derived from Rogier van der Weyden, given the playful attitude and amiable facial expression.
+As Christus may not have had access to Rogier's work, the influence was likely second-hand, perhaps by the intermediary of the paintings of Hans Memling.

-The panel adopts an illustionistic scale, perhaps influenced by van der Weyden's Durán Madonna, in which Mary is placed in a undefined space that seems much smaller than her physical presence.
-Both Rogier's and Christus's figures are similarly larger than scale and cramped within a shallow and sculptural niche.
+The panel adopts an illustionistic scale, perhaps influenced by van der Weyden's Durán Madonna, in which Mary is placed in an undefined space that seems much smaller than her physical presence.
+Van der Weyden and Christus's figures are similarly larger than scale and cramped within a shallow and sculptural niche.
 They are brightly lit compared to the black background.
 Christus employs trompe-l'œil techniques in a number of passages, creating a three-dimensional effect that adds to the strangeness and disembodied atmosphere.
 These can be most notably seen in the Virgin's hand as it lies below the child's toes, in the orb held in his hands, and in the golden letters hanging from the tree briars.

-X-radiography indicates tlittle preparatory underdrawing, outside of a series of ruled lines, were used to position the figures and surrounding elements within the overall design.
-The art historian Maryan Ainsworth notes that this is typical of Christus's smaller panels, some which can be considered miniatures, and compares it to contemporary illuminated manuscripts.
+X-radiography indicates there were few preparatory underdrawings apart from of a series of ruled lines used to position the figures and surrounding elements within the overall design.
+The art historian Maryan Ainsworth notes that this is typical of Christus's smaller panels, some of which can be considered miniatures, and compares it to contemporary illuminated manuscripts.